Drug and Alcohol Rehab in Crawley

 This steady rise could only increase in 2021, meaning many inhabitants of Crawley could find themselves in danger with 71 drug-related police reports also filed in the same year.

-If you are looking for addiction treatment at a drug and alcohol rehab in Crawley, it is never too late to seek help from a professional and bespoke service.
+If you are looking for alcohol or drug addiction treatment at a drug and alcohol rehabilitation in Crawley, it is never too late to seek help from a professional and bespoke service.

-From here, we can begin to tailor a treatment programme directly to your needs and help you enter lasting sobriety.
+From there, we can begin to tailor a treatment programme directly to your needs and help you enter lasting sobriety.

 The Disease Model Of Addiction

 The disease model of addiction refers to drug and alcohol addiction as a chronic disease.

 By doing so it challenges the stigma of addiction by suggesting that those who are struggling are not struggling by choice or due to poor morals.

 It is used to explain the causes of addiction.